pdanyomiportfolio/alx-system_engineering-devops/0x00-shell_basics/README.md

 Tasks 6.
 Create a script that creates a directory named 'my first directory' in the /tmp/ directory Task 7.
 Move the file betty from /tmp/ to /tmp/myfirstdirectory Task 8.
 Delete the file betty
+Task 9.
+Delete the directory myfirstdirectory that is in the /tmp directory